emmanyok/emmanyok.github.io/README.md

 This is a visualization for weather data analysis.Data was pulled from the OpenWeatherMap API and analyzed looking at the effect of a city's latitude on various weather patterns including max temperature, humidity, cloudiness, and wind speed.

 After the data were extracted from the API, Matplotlib was used to plot city latitude vs a respecitve weather pattern.
 This site contains the plots created in that analysis along with a brief description of each plot and any trends that could be observed.
-Below is the summary of the findings as per the weather pattern close to and away from the equator as described below
+Below is the summary of the findings as per the weather pattern close to and away from the equator as described below:

 ### Findings